-A tag is custom metadata that adds application-specific meaning to Wavefront entities: alerts, dashboards, events, and sources and metrics.
-Tags group together entities and metrics according to categories you define.
+A tag is custom metadata that adds application-specific meaning to Wavefront objects such alerts, dashboards, events, and sources and metrics.

 In ts() and events() queries, you can filter: